 Should You Exercise Through Lower Back Pain?

 If a particular exercise is increasing your lower back pain, it is best to not work through the pain.
-Pain is your body’s way of telling you you are doing something wrong.
+Pain is your body’s way of telling you that you are doing something wrong.
 You could be performing the particular exercise wrong.
 The exercise could also not be designed for your lower back condition or you could have another injury or condition that you did not know of.
 If you are experiencing pain, stop right away.
 Schedule an appointment with your doctor for a consultation to review your symptoms and exercise program.

 When it comes to lower back pain and exercise, the goal is to work around, not through the pain.
 If you back pain is made worse by running, substitute this activity for a low-impact aerobic exercise, like riding an exercise bike.
 Swimming is especially good for those who struggle with pain as it relieves the stress and strain on your lower back.
 No matter the pain, your doctor can help you find alternatives for whatever exercise if troubling you.